johanberglind/InstallSiriServer/README.txt

 Everything else the script handles.
 Good luck

+NOTE: I've just added a small menuscript that acts as a controlpanel with both updates aswell as installation.
+Configure it using the methods below!

 First open the terminal and cd into the directory where you've downloaded the script (In Debian and OSX you can do so by writing "cd " and then drag the folder into the terminal.
 To fix permissions for the script run:

 chmod +x InstallSiriServer.sh

+FOR THE CONTROLPANEL:

+chmod +x menu.sh
+# and run the Menu.sh by:
+sudo ./menu.sh

 After that to start the script run:

 sudo ./InstallSiriServer.sh